 - Spot Check Inspection (First 18 Months): An additional cost of approximately £550 for a surprise inspection.

-- Re-Inspection Costs (Every 4 Years): Costs similar to the initial inspection to maintain accreditation.
+- Re-Inspection Costs (Every 4 Years): Costs similar to the initial inspection to maintain Accreditation.

 To remain accredited, timely payment of the annual fee, SESF contribution, and any re-inspection/spot check fees is essential.